 In order to completely specify the type of sensor that is required, the customer needs to provide the following information:-

-- An Order Code (see below) that specifies the sensors' basic physical and electrical characteristics. - The sensor configuration requirements.
+- An Order Code (see below) that specifies the sensors' basic physical and electrical characteristics. - The sensor configuration requirements, including the required gas measurement ranges.

 CONFIGURATION OPTIONS (To be stated on customer order in addition to the Order Code)